Is There A Waiting List?

 If I’m Injured, Should I Stop Exercising?

-Depending on the severity of the injury, that is possible.
+Depending on the severity of the injury, that may be advised.
 We recommend consulting with a medical professional to be sure.